-One key challenge is balancing the amount of staff you bring on board with the high and low seasons hotels naturally experience.
-Having too many employees on the payroll will drain your operating budget.
-Too few and your guests may feel neglected.
+Balancing the amount of staff you bring on board with the high and low seasons hotels naturally experience is a common challenge.
+Having too many employees on payroll will drain your operating budget.
+Too few, and your guests may feel neglected.
 In light of this, it’s no wonder that labor often consumes the lion’s share of a hotel operating budget.

 The solution?
-Utilize an on-demand hiring platform like Qwick.
-Qwick allows you to post open shifts on an easy-to-use platform where hospitality industry Professionals can see and accept open jobs.
-You receive high-quality work from a trained professional and avoid the costs that a full-time hire requires.
-From line cooks to bartenders to banquet servers and more, Qwick can connect you with independent contractors when you need them.
+Utilize a flexible staffing platform like Qwick.
+Qwick allows you to post open shifts on an easy-to-use app or business dashboard, which are then matched with experienced hospitality freelancers.
+You receive skilled talent, added flexibility, and avoid the costs that a full-time hire requires.
+From line cooks to dishwashers to banquet servers and more, Qwick can connect you with top talent across more than 20 different hospitality shift types.

 When you work with Qwick, you are taking on 1099 contractors rather than employees that require a W2.
-This means you are not required to pay payroll taxes or benefits.
-So, if labor costs are negatively impacting your hotel operating expense ratio, consider cutting back on staff and supplementing with skilled service Professionals when high-demand times arrive.
+This means you're not required to pay payroll taxes or benefits.
+So, if labor costs are negatively impacting your hotel operating expense ratio, consider cutting back on staff and supplementing with skilled freelance staff when high-demand times arrive.

 High electricity costs are another major contributor to soaring operating expenses.
-According to research from EnergyStar, the average hotel spends $2,196 per room on energy.
+According to research from EnergyStar, the average hotel spends $2,196 per room on energy each year.
 The good news is that there are cost-effective changes hotels can make to address this issue.